eformat/acm-gitops/README.md

 oc apply -f applicationsets/team-argo-appset.yaml
 ```

-To delete them, remove the `AppSet`
+To delete them, remove the `AppSet` or remove the `teamargo=true` label from the cluster.

 ```bash
 oc delete appset team-argo